informalsystems/hermes/docs/architecture/adr-007-ics20-implementation.md

     pub trait ICS20Context: ICS20Keeper + ICS20Reader {}
 ```

 ## Handling ICS20 Packets
-ICS20 messages are still a subset of channel packets so they should be handled as such.
+ICS20 messages are still a subset of channel packets, so they should be handled as such.

 The following handlers are recommended to be implemented in the `ics20_fungible_token_transfer` application in the `ibc` crate.
 These handlers will be executed in the module callbacks of any thirdparty IBC module that is implementing an ICS20 application on-chain.